leslie628/Shell-app/README.md

 # Shell Microfrontend App

-This is the root microfrontend that loads all other apps using single-spa.
+This is the root app that loads all other microapps using Single-Spa.

 ## 🔍 Docs